Sexuality Counselor Requirements

 The American Association of Sexuality Educators, Counselors and Therapists (AASECT) has established that the following education and experiential activities will meet the requirements for Sexuality Counselor Certification.

 I. Membership in AASECT

-The applicant may hold Professional, Retired, or Life Membership in AASECT.
+The applicant may hold Professional, Retired or Life Membership in AASECT.

 II.
-AASECT Code of Ethics
+AASECT Code of Conduct

 III.
-Academic and Professional Counseling Experience
+Academic and Professional Experience

 A. A minimum of a Bachelor’s degree plus three years of professional counseling experience.
 A minimum of one thousand (1,000) hours of professional sexuality counseling experience (cumulative), in not under two (2) years and not over five (5) years prior to certification, will be documented by the applicant.